Pyrdacor/ADFOpus/README.md

 # ADFOpus

-Git repo based on the old CVS sourceforge repo at https://sourceforge.net/projects/adfopus/
+Git repo based on the old CVS sourceforge repo at https://sourceforge.net/projects/adfopus/.

+This was done mostly to keep ADFOpus alive and maintainable.

+Visit the official website at http://adfopus.sourceforge.net for downloads.